-Taking office in January 2012, Jon Mitchell is New Bedford’s thirty-eight mayor.
+Taking office in January 2012, Jon Mitchell is New Bedford’s thirty-eighth mayor.
 In November 2013, he was the first sitting New Bedford mayor since 1866 not to be opposed for reelection.

 Jon’s roots are deeply imbedded in New Bedford.
 He was born in the city, and hails from a local fishing family that included his grandfather, Alexander Mitchell, whose name is inscribed at the Seaman’s Bethel among local fisherman lost to the sea.
 The son of public school teachers, Jon was raised in New Bedford and North Dartmouth, and attended local public schools.

 Jon went off to Harvard College, where he funded his tuition with financial aid and by working in factories and warehouses back home during the summers.
 After graduating from Harvard with a degree in economics, Jon went to work in Washington, D.C., and remained there to attend law school at George Washington University.
 Upon graduation, Jon began work as a federal prosecutor in the United States Department of Justice, having been selected to the prestigious Attorney General’s Honor Program, one of only five attorneys out of over fifteen hundred applicants in the Department’s Criminal Division.
 As one of the youngest federal prosecutors in the country, Jon successfully prosecuted both violent crime cases in the District of Columbia, as well as major white collar crime cases in various parts of the country.